jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-12.md

-+++
+---
+heading: "Chapter 12"
+title: "The Isle of Delos and Mithridates"
+weight: 60
-title= "The Isle of Delos and Mithridates" heading= "Chapter 12" date= 2021-09-21 description= "From the earliest times, the Greeks sent colonies to Propontis and to the Euxine sea" author= "Montesquieu" image= "/covers/spirit.jpg" linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-11" linkbtext= "Chapter 11" linkf= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-15" linkftext= "Chapter 15"
+description: "From the earliest times, the Greeks sent colonies to Propontis and to the Euxine sea"
-+++
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 UPON the destruction of Corinth by the Romans, the merchants retired to Delos island, which was <!-- from religious considerations was looked upon as --> a place of safety.
 It was extremely well situated for the commerce of Italy and Asia, which, since the reduction of Africa, and the weakening of Greece, was grown more important.